MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageinsight.md

 * Grant permissions to the endpoint.
 * Send test data to the model, receive and interpret results

-## MedImageInsight - the Medical Imaging Embedding model
+## MedImageInsight - the medical imaging embedding model
-MedImageInsight Foundational Model for Health is a powerful model that can process a wide variety of medical images including X-Ray, CT, MRI, clinical photography, dermoscopy, histopathology, ultrasound, and mammography.
+MedImageInsight foundational model for health is a powerful model that can process a wide variety of medical images including X-Ray, CT, MRI, clinical photography, dermoscopy, histopathology, ultrasound, and mammography.
 Rigorous evaluations demonstrate MedImageInsight's ability to achieve state-of-the-art (SOTA) or human expert level performance across classification, image-image search, and fine-tuning tasks.
 Specifically, on public datasets, MedImageInsight achieves or exceeds SOTA in chest X-ray disease classification and search, dermatology classification and search, OCT classification and search, 3D medical image retrieval, and near SOTA for histopathology classification and search.

 Embedding model is the "swiss army knife" of foundational models since it is capable of serving as the basis of many different solutions - from classification to more complex scenarios like group matching or outlier detection.

 :::image type="content" source="../../media/how-to/healthcare-ai/healthcare-embedding-capabilities.gif" alt-text="Embedding model capable of supporting similarity search and quality control scenarios":::

-Here we will explain how to deploy MedImageInsight using Azure AI Model Catalog using Azure AI Studio or Azure Machine Learning Studio and provide links to more in-depth tutorials and samples.
+Here we will explain how to deploy MedImageInsight using the AI Model Catalog in Azure AI Studio or Azure Machine Learning Studio and provide links to more in-depth tutorials and samples.

 ## Prerequisites